HelenUnger/planning-poker/README.md

-# Unger_H_ChatApp
+# WIP - Planning poker app

-This is a live chatting application that allows users to create a nickname and join the chat room, there are animations when messages are sent/recieved as well as an alert sound. the user can see online users and who is joining/leaving.
+This is a free, live poker planning application that allows users to join seperate rooms to plan their next sprints seperately.
+Users can join a room and set a nickname and role: Dealer, Player and Viewer.
+The Dealer is the leader of the game, and set the game status to ready once everyone has joined the room and is ready to score.
+The Players are able to select their score and submit when the game is ready.
+Everyone can see who is in the room and their statuses (busy, waiting for game to start, waiting to score, and has submitted a score) once all the scores have been submitted, they appear for everyone on the main screen, along with the average and the mode (most frequently occurring score)

 ## Getting Started